-- The spring outlook indicates a wetter than average three months for the eastern two thirds of Australia but drier than average for west coast Tasmania, and large parts of west and north-west WA.
+- The outlook for September to November indicates a wetter than average three-month period for most of Australia, drier than average for south-west Tasmania, and roughly equal chances of wetter or drier conditions across the west and north of WA.

-- Spring nights are likely to be warmer than average over most of Australia.
-Chances of warmer or cooler than average nights are roughly equal across south-west WA.
+- Nights are likely to be warmer than average over most of Australia for September to November, but chances of warmer or cooler than average nights are roughly equal across south-west WA.

-- September to November is likely to be wetter than average across the eastern two thirds of mainland Australia and in north-east Tasmania (greater than 75% chance in much of the eastern half of the mainland).
-Chances of a drier than average spring are seen in western Tasmania and much of west coast and north-west WA (greater than 60% chance in WA, up to greater than 80% chance in parts of west coast Tasmania).
+- September to November is likely to be wetter than average across much of Australia, (greater than 60% chance in most areas, greater than 75% in much of the eastern half of the mainland).
+Chances of a drier than average spring are seen in south-west Tasmania (greater than 60% chance), and roughly equal chances of wetter or drier conditions across the west and north of WA.

-- Daytime temperatures for the fortnight 7 to 20 September are very likely to be warmer than average for most of Australia (greater than 80% chance in most areas).
-Chances of warmer or cooler than average days are close to equal for much of Queensland’s north tropical and central coast.
+- Daytime temperatures for the fortnight 31 August to 13 September are very likely to be warmer than average for most of Australia (greater than 80% chance in most areas), but favour cooler than average days (mostly 60 to 75% chance) for parts of Queensland’s north tropical and central coast.
+Chances of warmer or cooler than average days are close to equal for most of the rest of east coast Queensland.

 - Night-time temperatures for September to November are very likely to be warmer than average for most of Australia (greater than 80% chance in most areas), although chances are close to equal for south-west WA.